 - Add 2 slices bread to the pan.
 Cook until golden, 2-3 minutes per side.
 Repeat with remaining bread slices.
 (Tip: To keep French toast warm, preheat oven to 200°F, and transfer finished toasts to the oven while the remaining pieces cook.)

 Featured Recipe: Apple-Cranberry Overnight French Toast

 For quality French toast, you want bread that is not too chewy or tough, and you want to avoid bread that has a thick crust or too many holes.
-This means you should steer clear of your beloved French baguette and artisan breads.
-If you use bread made from white all-purpose flour may taste good on a sandwich, it won't do much for you nutritionally in this dish.
+This means you should steer clear of your beloved French baguette and many artisan breads.
+Bread made from white all-purpose flour may taste good on a sandwich, but it won't do much for you nutritionally in this dish.

 To make a tasty whole-grain French toast, we like to use a medium-density, semi-soft bread like thick-sliced whole-wheat, multi-grain or oatmeal sandwich bread.
 These breads are soft without being too delicate or crumbly.